geraldinepascal/FROGS/README.md

                     preprocess.py
                     preprocess.xml
                 ...

-    I you want to change this architecture 'libexec' must be accessible in the PATH and 'lib' must be accessible in the PYTHONPATH.
+    If you want to change this architecture 'libexec' must be accessible in the PATH and 'lib' must be accessible in the PYTHONPATH.

 ### 3. Install dependencies